 The Free Application for Federal Student Aid (FAFSA) is a tool administered by the U.S. Department of Education to determine the financial aid eligibility for students.
-The FAFSA for the 2023-24 academic year will be available starting October 1, 2022.

 Create an FSA ID

 Students and one parent whose information is on the FAFSA must each create an FSA ID to access the Federal Student Aid website.
 It is used to confirm your identity when accessing your financial aid information and electronically signing your federal financial aid documents.
 You must create your FSA ID to complete the FAFSA at studentaid.gov.

 Do not use your high school email address as it may no longer be active.